SOlaCoder005/coca-women-wellness/README.md

 ## Section 1: Overview

-This repo is for Portfolio 1: HTML & CSS project which is part of the Full Stack Software Development Diploma (5P) with the Code Institute (CI).
+This repository is for Portfolio 1: HTML & CSS project which is part of the Full Stack Software Development Diploma (5P) with the Code Institute (CI).

 #### Portfolio Chosen